Hurricane Ida Strengthens to Category 4

-Hurricane Ida quickly grew to a Category 4 storm early Sunday, according to the U.S. Hurricane Center.
+The U.S. National Hurricane Center said Sunday that Category 4 Hurricane Ida “has continued to strengthen” and is “extremely dangerous” as it heads toward making landfall in southern Louisiana.

+The center said hurricane aircraft indicated that Ida is moving with “maximum sustained winds that have increased to 230 kilometers per hour.”

-Ida “has continued to rapidly intensify,” strengthening to a Category 4 hurricane before it is expected to slam into Louisiana on Sunday afternoon.
-The storm is moving with maximum sustained winds of 215 kph.
+Earlier Sunday, the agency reported that Ida “has continued to rapidly intensify” and was moving with maximum sustained winds of 215 kph.

 Ida is expected to reach Louisiana on the 16th anniversary of Hurricane Katrina, a Category 3 storm blamed for 1,800 deaths, levee breaches and ruinous flooding in New Orleans.
 The city’s federal levee system has been improved since the 2005 storm.